patacrep/patanet/README.md

 You will also need the 'south' package (see http://south.readthedocs.org/en/latest/installation.html).
 In short : `pip install south` or `easy_install South`.

+In order to get the compilation engine, do `git submodule init` and `git submodule update`.

 ## Configuration

 Init the DB with: